publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch14/schII/m__us_usc_t12_s1790a.md

     (d) __Additional information__

-    Any notice submitted to the Board by any insured credit union pursuant to subsection (a) of this section shall include—
+    Any notice submitted to the Board by any insured credit union pursuant to subsection (a) shall include—

         (1) the information described in [section 1817(j)(6)(A) of this title][/us/usc/t12/s1817/j/6/A] about the individual; and